XANTHAN GUM, GMO free

 Country of Origin: Austria

-Production: Xanthan gum is produced from simple sugars using a fermentation process, and derives its name from the species of bacteria used, Xanthomonas campestris.
+Production: Xanthan gum is produced from simple sugars derived from non-gmo corn, and using a process of fermentation.
+It derives its name from the species of bacteria used, Xanthomonas campestris.

 Qualities: it is an effective thickening agent and stabilizer to prevent ingredients from separating.